kimh/locationkit-android-docs/source/index.md

 ## Pass Email, Gender, and Age

-> At any point after SocialRadar Location Manager has launched, you can pass consumer email, gender and/or age data to SocialRadar using the following syntax:
+> At any point after SocialRadar LocationKit has launched, you can pass consumer email, gender and/or age data to SocialRadar using the following syntax:

 ```objective_c
 [SocialRadar sharedInstance].userDataHandler = ^(NSString *key, NSError *error) {